Chronosymbolic/Chronosymbolic-Learning/experiment/README.md

-## result_summary_safe.log
+## result_safe_summary.log and result_unsafe_summary.log
-The log shows the running log of our reported experiment on ``Chronosymbolic-single''.
+The logs are the running logs of our reported experiment on ``Chronosymbolic-single''.
 This experiment runs a suite of instances using a fixed set of hyperparameters.

 The structure of the log is as follows:

 1. The first 2 lines are the modules used.